Certain Reser's Fine Foods brand Cheesy Macaroni Salad may contain Listeria monocytogenes

-Ottawa, October 5, 2013 - The Canadian Food Inspection Agency (CFIA) and Reser's Fine Foods Inc. are warning the public not to consume certain Reser's Fine Foods brand Cheesy Macaroni Salad, described below, because it may be contaminated with Listeria monocytogenes.
+The Canadian Food Inspection Agency (CFIA) and Reser's Fine Foods Inc. are warning the public not to consume certain Reser's Fine Foods brand Cheesy Macaroni salad, described below, because it may be contaminated with Listeria monocytogenes.

-The manufacturer, Reser's Fine Foods Inc., Beaverton, Oregon, USA, is voluntarily recalling the affected products from the marketplace.
+The manufacturer, Reser's Fine Foods Inc., Beaverton, Oregon, USA, is voluntarily recalling the affected product from the marketplace.
 The CFIA is monitoring the effectiveness of the recall.

 |Brand name||Common name||Size||Code(s) on product||UPC|